 Our Business Administration minor builds upon our strong liberal arts core with professional training in business administration.
 It provides the knowledge necessary to serve in today’s competitive business environment, cultivating an entrepreneurial and ethical spirit in your approaches to business decision making.
 Whatever your professional field may be, chances are that it will involve business.
 Specialist qualification and practical business knowledge are vital attributes in today’s world, and our business administration minor equips you with these critical skills in areas such as finance, management, economics, and quantitative analysis.

-Our Chemistry minor cultivates a broader understanding of scientific knowledge by developing scientific skills that include, but are not limited to research, data analysis, observation, and methodical experimentation.
-Theories are both generated and reinforced by decision making, observation, and analysis in a laboratory setting.
-The applications of these critical skills are beneficial in any course program or future career path.
+The Chemistry minor is designed to cultivate a broader understanding of scientific knowledge by developing skills involving research, processing data, observation and decision making, analytical skills and performing experiments.
+Theories are reinforced by observation and analysis in a laboratory setting.
+The applications of these skills are benefited in other course work where logic and reasoning are required to make student success a reality.

 This minor builds upon our strong liberal arts core with professional training in computer technology, business administration, and quantitative analysis.
 Our unique approach to teaching combines the theoretical with the practical, as faculty bring extensive real-world technology experience to the classroom.
 Small classes provide personal attention and one-on-one time with professors, and classroom instruction is often augmented with outside technology speakers and computer facility visits.
 In many courses, student projects involve technological problem-solving and providing computer services to real-world organizations.